Turing pattern: Concept

+Experiments with the sprouting of chia seeds planted in trays have confirmed Turing's mathematical model.

+Classic example: radiolarian shells

+Turing wanted to advance the work D'Arcy Thompson published in 1917 called On Growth and Form.
+Bernard Richards, working under the supervision of Turing at Manchester as one of Turing's last students, helped validate Turing's theory of morphogenesis as follows:

+The images below show relevant spine variations of radiolarians as extracted from drawings made by the German zoologist and polymath Ernst Haeckel in 1887.

+Radiolarians are unicellular predatory protists encased in elaborate globular shells (or "capsules"), usually made of silica and pierced with holes.
+Their name comes from the Latin for "radius".
+They catch prey by extending parts of their body through the holes.
+As with the silica frustules of diatoms, radiolarian shells can sink to the ocean floor when radiolarians die and become preserved as part of the ocean sediment.
+These remains, as microfossils, provide valuable information about past oceanic conditions.

 Biological application

 A mechanism that has gained increasing attention as a generator of spot- and stripe-like patterns in developmental systems is related to the chemical reaction-diffusion process described by Turing in 1952.
 This has been schematized in a biological "local autoactivation-lateral inhibition" (LALI) framework by Meinhardt and Gierer.
-LALI systems, while formally similar to reaction-diffusion systems, are more suitable to biological applications, since they include cases where the activator and inhibitor terms are mediated by cellular ‘‘reactors’’ rather than simple chemical reactions, and spatial transport can be mediated by mechanisms in addition to simple diffusion.
+LALI systems, while formally similar to reaction-diffusion systems, are more suitable to biological applications, since they include cases where the activator and inhibitor terms are mediated by cellular "reactors" rather than simple chemical reactions, and spatial transport can be mediated by mechanisms in addition to simple diffusion.
 These models can be applied to limb formation and teeth development among other examples.